makeorbreak-io/rules/README.md

 and force pushes will be disabled.
 This ensures that we’ll have a copy that we can make available to everyone and that we can preserve for posterity.

-Not using the repository **may disqualify their entire team** from winning any prizes.
+Not using the repository **will disqualify their entire team** from winning any prizes.
 If a team has any problem with this setup they must convene promptly with the organization as soon as possible, to find a way to avoid disqualification.